panoply/esthetic/docs/src/docs/usage/ignoring-code.md

 Excluding regions of code, entire documents and token specific occurrences can be achieved a few different ways in Æsthetic.
 Code exclusion and preservation is handled differently depending on the method leveraged and language.

-# Comments
+# Comment Ignores

-Æsthetic supports inline ignore comments and developers.
+Æsthetic supports inline ignore comments which can be used within files.
+There are 3 different ignore comments available that can be used to control exclusion points within documents.

 ##### esthetic-ignore